tannineo/cs7ns1-scalable-project/README.md

 - simulation communications: UDP
   - datagrams are sent and never cared by sender, it's more like 'real' communications via radio connetions
+  - and light weight for runtime
 - data encryption: since it's not our focus, we do not use encryption / or just pick one
   - in real world ZigBee will handle it (?)

+So the sensors should:

+- have a whole set of IPs and ports of each other to conmunicate

 Why using ZigBee?
 Not WiFi?
 Not Bluetooth?

 ### Power Comsumption: Communication vs Others (Processing and Sensoring)

+The should be a paper about the CURVE of range-comsumption.
+And also a paper of the transmission/communication takes how much of the power of the whole system.

+The sensors should:

+- have a setting of how much energy it will consume to perform:
+  - data transmission
+  - maintenance (including sensoring and processing)
+- a setting to determine the range of communication, including:
+  - maximum range mode
+  - normal mode (power saving mode?)
+    - can ZigBee control the range of itself?
+If so then only maximum is needed
+- keep updating the power value in key-value storage
+- send logs on power consumption details

 ### Data Capacity